Imene04/InspireOne/README.md

  To replace the template images:
  1. Upload your images to the `/images` folder.
  2. Modify the `<img>` tags in the `index.html` to point to your new images.

  ## Demo
- To see the template in action, you can visit the online demo (link to be added once the demo is live).
+ To see the template in action, you can visit the online demo https://inspire-one.vercel.app .

  ## License
  This template is under the [InspireOne Free License Agreement] (LICENSE.md).
 Please refer to the `LICENSE` for more details.